CzechTea/CzechTea/README.md

 A young fella from Ostrava.

-This account was dead for 3 years...
+This account has been dead for 3 years...
 But i have come back :D
 <!---
 CzechTea/CzechTea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.